okta/okta.github.io/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.0.md

 I wrote about how to create a "Good Beers" API in [Bootiful Development with Spring Boot and React](/blog/2017/12/06/bootiful-development-with-spring-boot-and-react).
 You can use the backend of that application to prove it works.

-Clone the project from GitHub and checkout the `okta` branch.
+Clone the project from GitHub and check out the `okta` branch.

 ```bash
 git clone https://github.com/oktadeveloper/spring-boot-react-example.git